OlgaUtochka/Nuitrack-docs/docs/UnityPointCloud_page.md

 <b>Characteristics of the Point Cloud object</b><br>
 </p>

-2. In the `PointCloud : MonoBehaviour` class, create the fields for displaying depth and color.
+2. In the `PointCloud` class, create the fields for displaying depth and color.
 Then, create the variables that will store the depth and color values:

 ```cs
 public class PointCloud : MonoBehaviour